kuiperzone/PupNet-Deploy/README.md

 ### Macro Reference ###

-Type `pupnet --help macros` to see supported macro reference information:
+Type `pupnet --help macro` to see supported macro reference information:

     MACROS:
     Macro variables may be used with the following configuration items: